apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/admin-api-namespaces.md

 >
 > This page only shows **some frequently used operations**.
 >
-> - For the latest and complete information about `Pulsar admin`, including commands, flags, descriptions, and more, see [Pulsar admin doc](https://pulsar.apache.org/tools/pulsar-admin/).
+> - For the latest and complete information about `Pulsar admin`, including commands, flags, descriptions, and more information, see [Pulsar admin doc](https://pulsar.apache.org/tools/pulsar-admin/).
 >
 > - For the latest and complete information about `REST API`, including parameters, responses, samples, and more, see {@inject: rest:REST:/} API doc.
 >